-- I am not currently married. - 1.4.
+- 1.2.
+This is my Will.
+I revoke and cancel any wills I made before this one. - 1.3.
+I am not currently married. - 1.4.
 The full names of my children are listed in the two charts below.
 The term "my children" means the people named below as my children (living and deceased) and includes any children born to or adopted by me after this Will is made. - 1.4.A.
-The full names of my living children are: - If you do not fill in a box, cross it out.
+The full names of my living children are:

+If you do not fill in a box, cross it out by, for example, writing or typing "XXXX".

 First Middle Last Suffix (Jr., Sr., etc.)

 First Middle Last Suffix

 First Middle Last Suffix

+First Middle Last Suffix (Jr., Sr., etc.)

 First Middle Last Suffix

-FIISL Middle Lust Зијјіх

 First Middle Last Suffix

 First Middle Last Suffix

 First Middle Last Suffix

-First Middle Last Suffix

 - 1.4.B.
 If I have any children who have died, their full names and the full names of their children, if any, are: - If you have any children who have died, list their full names and the full names of their children in the boxes below.
 If you do not have any children who have died, cross out all the boxes below.
-If you do not fill in a box, cross it out.
+If you do not fill in a box, cross it out by, for example, writing or typing "XXXX".

-Full legal name of my deceased child → First Middle Last Suffix (Jr., Sr., etc.) Full legal names of all my grandchildren born to or adopted by this deceased child -> First Middle Last Suffix
+Full legal name of my deceased child First / Middle / Last / Suffix (Jr., Sr., etc.) Full legal names of all my grandchildren born to or adopted by this deceased child First / Middle / Last / Suffix

-Full legal name of my deceased child → First Middle Last Suffix Full legal names of all my grandchildren born to or adopted by this deceased child -> First Middle Last Suffix
+Full legal name of my deceased child First / Middle / Last / Suffix Full legal names of all my grandchildren born to or adopted by this deceased child First / Middle / Last / Suffix

-Full legal name of my deceased child → First Middle Last Suffix Full legal names of all my grandchildren born to or adopted by this deceased child -> First Middle Last Suffix
+Full legal name of my deceased child First / Middle / Last / Suffix Full legal names of all my grandchildren born to or adopted by this deceased child First / Middle / Last / Suffix

-Full legal name of my deceased child → First Middle Last Suffix Full legal names of all my grandchildren born to or adopted by this deceased child -> First Middle Last Suffix
+Full legal name of my deceased child First / Middle / Last / Suffix Full legal names of all my grandchildren born to or adopted by this deceased child First / Middle / Last / Suffix